luyangzhao/luyangzhao.github.io/_pages/about.md

 ### __Recent Highlights__
+- **Dec 18, 2025**: “SoftRafts: Floating and Adaptive Soft Modular Robots” has been accepted for publication in npj Robotics.
 - **Oct 24, 2025**: Delivered invited talk, **"Soft Modular Robots,"** at the **IROS 2025 Workshop: Challenges and Application Prospects for Reconfigurable Modular Robots** ([link](https://sites.google.com/view/reconfigurable-robots-workshop)), 09:20 – 09:45 am.
 - **Sept 2025**: Appointed **Associate Editor** for the **IEEE International Conference on Robotics and Automation (ICRA) 2026**.
 - **Aug 25, 2025**: Our paper, **"Design of a Lightweight Robotic Tensegrity Morphing Airfoil,"** has been accepted for presentation at the **2026 AIAA SciTech Forum**.